|

 aim of the project is to solve the problem of the lack of information available

-to snooker league participants throughout the 1.4 Objectives
+to snooker league participants throughout the The

 purpose of the study is: -